muppirgautham/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ```
 /*
 Program to implement the linear regression using gradient descent.
-Developed by: NITHISHKUMAR P
+Developed by: GAUTHAM M
-RegisterNumber: 212221230070
+RegisterNumber: 212221230027
 */
 import pandas as pd
 import numpy as np